-Travelling to Bangalore from Chennai has been one of the easiest by flight before 2001 and the resulted tight Airport securities.
-In those days, I have done many morning-evening same day return trips leaving home at 5:30AM and coming back home at 8PM.
+Travelling to Bangalore from Chennai has been one of the easiest flights before 2001 and this resulted in tight Airport security.
+In those days, I have done many morning-evening same-day return trips leaving home at 5:30 AM and coming back home at 8 PM.
 As Bangalore’s traffic grew exponentially and the change to the new Bengaluru International Airport happened, it made these trips difficult.
-It takes you to travel from Airport to City (or other way) about 2 hours even by Vayu Vajra buses, which I like.
+It takes you to travel from Airport to City (or another way) for about 2 hours even by Vayu Vajra buses, which I like.

-Today for a business meeting around 12PM, I travelled by Shathapthi Express (Train 2007) from Chennai that reached Bangalore at 10.55AM and returned back by Shathapthi (Train 2008) that left Bangalore city at 4:20PM.
-The journey was comfortable with food being served more than a full-service Airline all throughout the 5 hour journey.
-The coaches & toilets were clean, ride was smooth & seats comfortable.
+Today for a business meeting around 12 PM, I travelled by Shathapthi Express (Train 2007) from Chennai reached Bangalore at 10.55 AM and returned back by Shathapthi (Train 2008) that left Bangalore city at 4:20 PM.
+The journey was comfortable with food being served more than a full-service Airline all throughout the 5-hour journey.
+The coaches & toilets were clean, the ride was smooth & seats comfortable.
 This is my third or fourth travel by Shathapthi to Bangalore & highly recommend it for travelling in this sector.

-Every time I go to Bangalore City station and walk down between the platforms in the subway I feel like taking it a photograph – I like that long subway, it gives a feeling of exploration.
+Every time I go to Bangalore City station and walk down between the platforms in the subway I feel like taking a photograph – I like that long subway, it gives a feeling of exploration.

-Lastly, this bright red coach painted with Mysore Sandal soap advertisement was looking so beautiful on the tracks that I immediately clicked it.
+Lastly, this bright red couch painted with Mysore Sandal soap advertisement was looking so beautiful on the tracks that I immediately clicked it.
 I wish they paint all train coaches with more of these bright colours and nice pictures.